22

 Reusable Water Bottle

-This one is very packable and easy to fill.
+Jesse likes collapsible water bottles so they don’t take up much space when he isn’t using them.
+This one is collapsable and the same size as a standard nalgene bottle.
+You may also consider getting a water bottle that includes a high quality filter so you can drink tap water pretty much anywhere.
+Here is a Lifestraw model.
 Please do your best to use your reusable water bottle at home and abroad to keep some of the millions of plastic bottles per day from ending up in landfills and oceans.

 Earplugs